riebel/pixi-tiledmap/README.md

 Use [Tiled](http://www.mapeditor.org/) maps with PIXI v3.

 Uses the loader middleware to load Tiled TMX maps.

-Creates a new PIXI class PIXI.extras.TiledMap which is an extended PIXI.Container() with all layers.
+Creates a new PIXI class PIXI.extras.TiledMap which is an extended PIXI.Container() containing all layers and animations.

 ## installation